DunedinJS/migrating-to-modern-js/README.md

 _[Back to `master` branch](https://github.com/DunedinJS/migrating-to-modern-js)_

-# 03-modules
+# 04-sourcemaps

-* Separate all source code into ES6 modules

-  The single `app.js` is now split into multiple files within the [`source`](./source/) directory.
-  These use ES6 module import and export.
+* Configure sourcemaps in the Webpack configuration

 ## To run

 1. Clone this repository to your workstation
-1. Checkout the `03-modules` branch
+1. Checkout the `04-sourcemaps` branch
 1. Run `npm i` in the project directory &mdash; this installs dependencies

 #### Development server